 As we all know now, the chips are made of potatoes using many chemicals & preservatives so the frequent consumption of it can lead to an unhealthy gut and several bowel issues.

 7. Possible cause of Cancer

 The chemical we earlier talked about, Acrylamide that is present in processed foods has carcinogenic properties leading to a variety of cancers.
 The bag of chips contains high levels of this chemical and hence is dangerous for health, increasing the rate of cancer.

 The increased consumption of packets of chips not only degenerates your body but also declines your mental health.
 Regular intake of chips might develop into an obsession or addiction.
 This binge eating frequently leads to becoming addicted to eating chips all the time.
 The addition of high amounts of trans fats takes a toll on your mental health leading to depression in the long run.

-Before getting habitual about chips or any other such snack, we definitely should have an overview about its processing and get a clear idea about how much harm it can do to our health.
-Though, the minimal amount doesn’t affect but regular or over consumption will increase the risks of several health related problems.
+Before getting habitual about chips or any other such snack, we definitely should have an overview of its processing and get a clear idea about how much harm it can do to our health.
+Though, the minimal amount doesn’t affect but regular or overconsumption will increase the risks of several health-related problems.
 So, Before snacking, do some thinking too.